Scope

 - and accept the outcome enforced by the protocol.

-Dispute Lifecycle
+Dispute lifecycle

-Each dispute follows a deterministic, on-chain lifecycle:- Dispute Creation
+Each dispute follows a deterministic on-chain lifecycle:Created

 Jurors